MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Introduction

-We present \textbf{MetaUrban} -- a compositional simulation platform for Embodied AI research in urban spaces.
-First, we introduce \textit{Hierarchical Layout Generation}, a procedural generation approach that can generate infinite layouts hierarchically from street blocks to sidewalks, functional zones, and object locations.
-It can generate scenes at an arbitrary scale with various connections and divisions of street blocks, object locations, and terrains, which are critical for improving the \textit{generalizability} of trained agents.
-Then, we design the \textit{Scalable Object Retrieval}, an automatic pipeline that can obtain an arbitrary number of high-quality objects with real-world distribution.
-We first compute the object category distribution from broad real-world data to form a description pool.
-Then, with the sampled descriptions from the pool, we effectively retrieve objects from large-scale 3D asset repositories with a VLM-based open-vocabulary searching schema.
 Finally, we propose the \textit{Cohabitant Populating} method to generate complex dynamics in urban spaces.
-We first tailor recent 3D human and motion datasets to get 1,100 rigged pedestrian models, each with 2,314 movements.
+We first tailor recent 3D digital human and motion datasets to get 1,100 rigged human models, each with 2,314 movements.
 Then, to form safety-critical scenarios, we integrate Vulnerable Road Users (VRUs) like bikers, skateboarders, and scooter riders.
-To broaden the category of mobile machines in urban scenes, we include delivery bots, electric wheelchairs, robot dogs, and humanoid robots.
+As the subjects of micromobility, we include various mobile machines -- the delivery bot, electric wheelchair, mobility scooter, robot dog, and humanoid robot.
 Then, based on path planning algorithms, we can get complex trajectories among hundreds of environmental agents simultaneously with collision and deadlock avoidance.
-It is critical for enhancing the \textit{social conformity} and \textit{safety} of the mobile agents.
+Also, enabled by MetaUrban's flexible user interfaces (mouse, keyboard, joystick, and racing wheel), users can directly apply human-operated trajectories to agents, which provides an easy way to collect demonstration data for agent training.
+In addition, we impose a series of traffic rules to regulate all agent behaviors.
+It is critical for enhancing the \textit{safety} of the mobile agents.